bambooforest/IntroDataScience_Spring_2022/10_Dimensionality_reduction_clustering_I/README.md

     or from the `mlbench` package.
 For example the iris data from the `datasets` package or the BreastCancer data from the `mlbench` package.
-For an overview of the different data sets that are available you can consult this
+For an overview of the different data sets that are available, you can consult this
     [webpage](https://machinelearningmastery.com/machine-learning-datasets-in-r/).
 -   Here are two examples, that are nicely fit to compute a PCA: